agrlayush/cognito-auth-before-sending-sms-otp/README.md

-Here’s a sample `README.md` file formatted with proper markdown that you can use to publish your solution as an open-source repository.

----

 # AWS Cognito OTP Authentication with Pre-auth Lambda Token Validation

 This repository contains an implementation of an AWS Cognito-based user authentication system using phone numbers and one-time passwords (OTP).
 The OTP is delivered via SMS to users.
 To safeguard the system from bots that may trigger multiple OTP requests, a token-based validation process is implemented using AWS Lambda, DynamoDB, and API Gateway.